roostergrin/Thread_API_Documentation/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-status[] | all | Specify booking of a specific status.
+status[] | open bookings only | Specify booking of a specific status.
 For multiple statuses use multiple status queries with `&` between them.

 ## Get An Individual Booking